Juan-Jones/blogsphere/content/blog/find-freelance-websites.md

  Are you a newbie searching for ways to increase your income?
 Great, below are additional freelance platforms for beginners:

-- [Guru](https://guru.com): This platform focuses on connecting freelancers with businesses seeking expertise in fields like programming, design, and writing.
+- [Guru.com]{:rel="nofollow"}: This platform focuses on connecting freelancers with businesses seeking expertise in fields like programming, design, and writing.
 - Remote.co: Offering remote job listings across various industries, Remote.co includes freelance opportunities in its repertoire.
-- SimplyHired: More than just a freelance platform, SimplyHired aggregates job listings from various sources, including freelance opportunities.
+- SimplyHired.com: More than just a freelance platform, SimplyHired aggregates job listings from various sources, including freelance opportunities.
-- designs: A hub for designers, designs caters specifically to graphic designers, offering contests and project-based work.
+- designs.com: A hub for designers, designs caters specifically to graphic designers, offering contests and project-based work.
-- Crowded: This platform utilizes AI to match freelancers with suitable projects across different industries.
+- Crowded.com: This platform utilizes AI to match freelancers with suitable projects across different industries.
-- Nexxt: Offering freelance gigs alongside traditional job listings, Nexxt provides opportunities in various industries.
+- Nexxt.com: Offering freelance gigs alongside traditional job listings, Nexxt provides opportunities in various industries.
-- Workana: Targeting Latin American freelancers, Workana hosts projects in design, programming, writing, and marketing.
+- Workana.com: Targeting Latin American freelancers, Workana hosts projects in design, programming, writing, and marketing.
-- SolidGigs: A subscription-based platform that curates freelance opportunities from various sources for its members.
+- SolidGigs.com: A subscription-based platform that curates freelance opportunities from various sources for its members.
-- CloudPeeps: Concentrating on marketing and content creation, CloudPeeps connects freelancers with businesses needing these services.
+- CloudPeeps.com: Concentrating on marketing and content creation, CloudPeeps connects freelancers with businesses needing these services.
-- Catalant: Focused on business consulting, Catalant matches freelancers with projects in strategy and advisory services.
+- Catalant.com: Focused on business consulting, Catalant matches freelancers with projects in strategy and advisory services.
-- WriterAccess: Tailored for freelance writers, WriterAccess offers a platform for content creation across industries.
+- WriterAccess.com: Tailored for freelance writers, WriterAccess offers a platform for content creation across industries.
-- Hirable: This platform targets technology professionals, offering freelance gigs and remote jobs in IT and software development.
+- Hirable.com: This platform targets technology professionals, offering freelance gigs and remote jobs in IT and software development.
-- Outsourcify: Primarily for tech and software development, [Outsourcify](https://outsourcify.com){:rel="nofollow"} caters to businesses seeking freelance developers.
+- Outsourcify.com: Primarily for tech and software development, Outsourcify caters to businesses seeking freelance developers.
-- Topcoder: Specializing in competitive programming and coding challenges, Topcoder hosts coding competitions and projects.
+- Topcoder.com: Specializing in competitive programming and coding challenges, Topcoder hosts coding competitions and projects.
-- YunoJuno: Targeting freelancers in the creative and tech industries, YunoJuno offers opportunities in design, development, and more.
+- YunoJuno.com: Targeting freelancers in the creative and tech industries, YunoJuno offers opportunities in design, development, and more.
-- Microworkers: A microtask platform, [Microworkers](https://microworkers.com){:rel="nofollow"} allows freelancers to complete small tasks for pay.
+- Microworkers.com: A microtask platform, [Microworkers.com] allows freelancers to complete small tasks for pay.
-- Pangara: Targeting software developers and engineers, [Pangara](https://pangara.com){:rel="nofollow"} connects freelancers with tech projects.
+- Pangara.com: Targeting software developers and engineers, Pangara connects freelancers with tech projects.

 ##### Conclusion